Bromley-by-Bow tube station: History

+Design

 The station entrance is at a higher level than the platforms (being situated on the road bridge crossing the rail tracks) which are accessible by stairs and lifts.
 There are no escalators.
 The station has four platforms, of which only two are currently in use; serving the District and Hammersmith & City lines, which share a track at this point, in both directions.
 The remaining two platforms formerly served the London, Tilbury and Southend line (now operated by c2c).
 Three ticket barriers and a gate control access to all platforms.

-In 2018, lifts were installed at the station, the 73rd on the Underground to gain step-free access.
-All these upgrades were funded by Transport for London in partnership with Tower Hamlets and London Legacy Development Corporation.